 I’m based on the Sunshine Coast in Queensland.
 I’ve been in real estate for about 30 years.
 I’ve got a business that’s called Horizon Property Alliance and it’s more about creating a strategy and mentoring and putting together a bit of a plan for people who want to invest in small-time property developments, but mainly focusing on cash flow, positive property investments where they can get a higher return and increase their current passive income.
 So that’s what I sort of specialise in and coming from a traditional real estate background, this is a lot more exciting and allows people to have a lot more longevity in their investing process.

 We discover what a day in the life of Knights looks like and with so many things going on they can be very long days.

-We learn about Knights’ background and where he grew up.
+We learn about the Knights’ background and where he grew up.

 So I was born in Redcliffe and so that was where I went to school and I went to Redcliffe High School.
 I left school in year 10 but my family is still down there and I left Redcliffe in 2006 to the Sunshine Coast to semi-retire.
 Redcliffe was where I spent all my childhood basically.
 It was a good place to be for a young bloke at that time.

-Redcliffe is about a half hour north of Brisbane on a bayside community like little peninsula surrounded by water.
+Redcliffe is about a half-hour north of Brisbane on a bayside community like a little peninsula surrounded by water.
 It’s about an hour south from the Sunshine Coast and about an hour and a half from the Gold Coast.